mooreds/docs-1/references/sql-operations.md

 ## Terms

-TODO -  column/field, input parameters, data source/set, results JSON object Data source: part of a query that generates results.
+TODO -  column/field, input parameters, data source/set, results JSON object

+Operation - A Transposit [operation](https://docs.transposit.com/-LMF0qhoGWV0YpMmuC_Z/get-started/terms#operations) in a data connector.
+This takes the place of a 'table' in SQL for relational databases.

+Data source: part of a query that generates results.
 This is either an operation in a data connector, a subquery, or a join statement.

 Result set - the list of results, or rows, produced by a query.
 In Transposit, each result is a JSON object or array.
-Column -
+Column - a field in a result.

-TODO: string quotes, identifier \(and escaping\), immediate value
+TODO: string quotes, identifier \(and escaping\), literal values

 ## Select statement